 Who we are

 Pigfoot began in Oxford, producing site-specific work by the River Thames and at the Oxford Playhouse.
-Pigfoot became carbon-neutral in 2018 - find out more about our methods and about what being a carbon-neutral company means here.
+Pigfoot became carbon-neutral in 2018 - find out more about our methods and about what being an environmentally sustainable company means here.

-Pigfoot is run by Bea Udale-Smith and Hetty Hodgson.
-We create and collaborate with a variety of amazing creatives.
+Pigfoot is run by artistic directors, Bea Udale-Smith and Hetty Hodgson, and producer, Camille Koosyial.
+We create and collaborate with a lot of incredible creatives.
 You can find our contact details here.